17 DAYS ●

 Fly overnight to Siem Reap.
 Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.

 The seat of the Khmer Empire between the 9th and 15th centuries, the Angkor complex includes over 1,000 temples.
-Enter the walled city of Angkor Thom and head to its heart to see the enigmatic Bayon, followed by the Elephant Terrace and the Terrace of the Leper King.
-Continue to atmospheric Ta Prohm.
+Enter the walled city of Angkor Thom and head to its heart to see the enigmatic Bayon, followed by the atmospheric Ta Prohm.
 This afternoon is dedicated to the indescribable Angkor Wat.
+Later, take a leisurely boat ride on the moat of Angkor Thom and view hidden elements of the ancient Khmer water systems.

 Fly to Phnom Penh, a city of airy boulevards and colonial villas.
 Visit the magnificent Royal Palace and Silver Pagoda before admiring the artefacts at the National Museum.